betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 keep on top of more complex strategies that require long formaulas to implement.

 !!! info "Cell names used in this tutorial"
-     - **Rating** refers to the entire Column B in the Ratings work sheet
+     - **Rating** refers to the entire Column B in the RATINGS work sheet

-     - **RunnerName** refers to the entire column A in the Ratings work sheet
+     - **RunnerName** refers to the entire column A in the RATINGS work sheet

-     - **OddsMultiplier** refers to the table in the Settings work sheet (C11 to D17)
+     - **OddsMultiplier** refers to the table in the SETTINGS work sheet (C11 to D17)

      - **BMP** refers to cell AF8 in the Bet Angel work sheet where the overrounds are calculated

-     - **UserBMP** refers to cell H4 in the Settings work sheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **UserBMP** refers to cell H4 in the SETTINGS work sheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **TimeTillJump** refers to cell E4 in the Settings work sheet
+     - **TimeTillJump** refers to cell E4 in the SETTINGS work sheet

-     - **UserTimeTillJump** refers to cell H3 in the Settings work sheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **UserTimeTillJump** refers to cell H3 in the SETTINGS work sheet which allows you to change a single value that will automatically update the formulas for all runners

      - **InPlay** refers to cell G1 in the Bet Angel work sheet.
 Bet Angel will populate a status in this cell such as "In Play" or "Suspended"

-     - **BACKLAY** refers to cell H5 in the Settings work sheet which allows you to easily switch between Back and Lay bet typers via a drop down box and will automatically update the formulas for all runners
+     - **BACKLAY** refers to cell H5 in the SETTINGS work sheet which allows you to easily switch between Back and Lay bet typers via a drop down box and will automatically update the formulas for all runners

     ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsExcel4.png)